scalar-labs/scalardb/docs/api-guide.md

 ### Group commit for the Coordinator table

-The Coordinator table used for Consensus Commit transactions is a vital data store, and it is recommended to use robust storage for it.
+The Coordinator table that is used for Consensus Commit transactions is a vital data store, and using robust storage for it is recommended.
 However, utilizing more robust storage options, such as internally leveraging multi-AZ or multi-region replication, may lead to increased latency when writing records to the storage, resulting in poor throughput performance.

 ScalarDB provides a group commit feature for the Coordinator table that groups multiple record writes into a single write operation, improving write throughput.
-However, it may increase latency.
+In this case, latency may increase or decrease, depending on the underlying database and the workload.

 To enable the group commit feature, add the following configuration: